 Denning, a blonde, athletic charmer, was one of the many male actors whose careers where sidetracked by WWII.
 Starting in the mid-thirties, Denning’s career was on a steady rise up until his turn in the leading role in the jungle adventure film Beyond the Blue Horizon.
 However, when he returned from the war, few studios were interested in him, and for over a year he and his wife, horror movie legend Evelyn Ankers, lived in a trailer and supported themselves by catching and selling lobsters.
 Ankers more or less dropped out of the business in the early fifties, despite offers from producers and directors, and Denning managed to do a role or two a year in B-movies.
 But things started looking up again in 1952, when Denning landed the male lead in the light-hearted crime/romance drama Mr. & Mrs. North in 1952.

-His success in Creature from the Black Lagoon led to more science fiction leading roles: the robot invasion film Target Earth (1954), the Curt Siodmak-scripted Creature with the Atom Brain (1955), Roger Corman’s The Day the World Ended (1955), the Willis O’Brien-animated The Black Scorpion (1957) and Twice Told Tales (1963), starring Vincent Price.
+His success in Creature from the Black Lagoon led to more science fiction leading roles: the robot invasion film Target Earth (1954, review), the Curt Siodmak-scripted Creature with the Atom Brain (1955, review), Roger Corman’s The Day the World Ended (1955, review), the Willis O’Brien-animated The Black Scorpion (1957) and Twice Told Tales (1963), starring Vincent Price.
 All the while he had a steady working pace both in other B movies and on TV, to the point that he decided to retire and move to Hawaii with Ankers in the late sixties.
 But just as he had settled in, he got a phone call from a TV company begging him to postpone his retirement to play the governor of Hawaii in the new TV series Hawaii Five-0.
 Denning agreed with he condition that he wouldn’t have to appear in every episode, and thus landed him the role that he is probably best known for outside of his sci-fi work.
 He appeared in a total of 73 episodes of the show over the course of 12 years.

 The only bad thing anyone seems to have to say about Richard Denning comes from his co-actress on The Black Scorpion, Mara Corday, regarding the above interview with Weaver, where Denning claims that Corday ”was coming on to him” during the shoot, which Corday vehemently denies.
 But even so, she tells Weaver in the book It Came from Horrorwood that she adored Denning: ”I thought he was a fun guy, wonderful and professional and easy to work with.”
 Alex Gordon, producer of Day the World Ended, has the same sentiments: ”He was a very, very, very, nice guy – I can’t say enough about Richard Denning.
 He was always up on his lines and he was never late for anything and he was just an absolute pleasure to work with.”
 Denning stayed married to Ankers until her death in 1985, and then remarried with Patricia Leffingwell in 1986, who in turn stayed with him until his death in 1998.
 In an obituary in The Independent he is quoted as calling Hawaii ”as close to paradise as we could find”.
 IMDb has a personal quote from a 1991 interview: ”I’m very grateful for a career that wasn’t spectacular, but always made a living or filled in in-between.
 I have wonderful memories of it, but I don’t miss it.”